Consensys/quorum/docs/Permissioning/Permissioning apis.md

 * `msg`: response message
 * `status`: `bool` indicating if the operation was success or failure
 #### Example
-* Input:  organization id or sub organization id, enode id, action (1 for deactivating the node, 2 for activating a deactivated node and 3 for blacklisting a node)
-* Output: Status of the operation
-* Example:
 Via JSON RPC
 ```jshelllanguage
 // Request